 Tested.
 Trusted.
 A track record of experience, accomplishment, hard work, and effective conservative leadership.

-Rep. Gary Glenn, R-Midland, was first elected to the state House of Representatives in November 2014 and was reelected in November 2016 with over 60 percent of the vote, winning 48 out of 50 precincts in the 98th House district.
+Rep. Gary Glenn, R-Larkin Twp., was first elected to the state House of Representatives in November 2014 and was reelected in November 2016 with over 60 percent of the vote, winning 48 out of 50 precincts in the 98th House district.
 He was elected by the House Republican Caucus to serve as Associate Speaker of the House Pro Tem during the 2017-18 session.

 Gary has a track record of leadership, experience, hard work, and actually getting something done about many of the issues we talk about as Republicans, whether it's labor law reform, health care reform, education reform, or defending free market principles or traditional marriage and the family.